cozy-elixir/cozy_logger/README.md

 ## About the design

-- The **formats** are only responsible for formatting, they do not handle any vendor-specific formats.
+- The **formats** are only responsible for formatting, and they do not handle any vendor-specific formats.
 - The **integrations** process telemetry events to print logs, and provide `install/0` or `install/1` functions for convenient initialization.

 ## License